 Chief Richard Shafer has been with the SMU Police Department since 1999.
 He assumed the position of Chief of Police in 2007.
 Shafer is a veteran police officer and former military Police Chief with the United States Air Force.
 Before coming to SMU he was a Police Officer at the University of Texas Health Science Center in San Antonio.

 As of November 2013, SMU Police Department became accredited through IACLEA, International Association of Campus Law Enforcement Administrators.
 IACLEA advances public safety for educational institutions by providing educational resources, advocacy, and professional development services.
 IACLEA is the leading voice for the campus public safety community.
+On October 21, 2017, the Police Department renewed their accreditation for another four year period.

 Silent Witness Program